sveltejs/kit/documentation/docs/25-build-and-deploy/60-adapter-cloudflare.md

 ### Accessing the file system

-You can't use `fs` in workers — you must [prerender](https://kit.svelte.dev/docs/page-options#prerender) the routes in question.
+You can't use `fs` in Cloudflare Workers — you must [prerender](https://kit.svelte.dev/docs/page-options#prerender) the routes in question.